airalab/scale-embed/README.md

-Tests have been verified to build and pass under both C11 and C99, and under AddressSanitizer + UndefinedBehaviorSanitizer (`-fsanitize=address,undefined`).
+Tests have been verified to build and pass under both C11 and C99, and under AddressSanitizer + UndefinedBehaviorSanitizer (`-fsanitize=address,undefined`). run once a Rust toolchain is available (see `tests/reference-rust/` follow-up above).

-## Relationship to `parity-scale-codec` and `scale-codec-cpp`

-`parity-scale-codec` (Rust) is the authoritative behavioral reference for SCALE encoding; where any other reference disagrees, `parity-scale-codec` wins.
-`scale-codec-cpp` was reviewed as an additional implementation reference for algorithms, edge cases, and test scenarios, translated to the embedded C API and memory model described above (see the mapping table in the issue).
-Conformance vectors under `tests/vectors/` are hand-derived from the publicly documented SCALE Compact algorithm and known example encodings; each vector file notes its derivation so it can be cross-checked later against a live `parity-scale-codec` run once a Rust toolchain is available (see `tests/reference-rust/` follow-up above).